STAR Center Service Desk |

 Click the section headers below to reveal more information.

 The Pomodoro Method uses intervals to help structure your study time and ensure you are able to maximize your study time.
-There are four basic steps to the method:
+There are three basic steps to the method:

 While some pride themselves on being able to multitask, there is a lot of scientific evidence that the human brain isn't very good at it.
 When we multitask we are attention switching, moving our attention from one task to another, which is proven to increase the cognitive load on our brains.
 This increased cognitive load increases errors and reaction time when completing a task.
 Trying to do two things at the same time can also negatively impact our ability to recall information because the information we want to remember from our study session (like the information we're being tested on) gets mixed up with irrelevant information we were using to complete the other task.
 Media multitasking, like texting or using social media, can be particularly detrimental.
 Studies have found that students who text or browse social media while studying perform worse on tests and have lower GPAs.
 The challenge is that our brains really enjoy the distraction of multitasking, so we keep trying to multitask even when we recognize that it negatively impacts our performance.
 The good news is that the more we practice focusing on one task, the better our brains get at it.
 Here are some strategies for minimizing multitasking habits while studying.